-Reducing emissions in cement production is challenging, but solutions are available such as improving energy-efficiency, applying carbon capture technology (CCS), fuel substitution with waste like used tyres, certain plastics, biomass, etc., or reducing or substituting clinker.
+Reducing emissions in cement production is challenging, but solutions are available, such as improving energy efficiency, applying carbon capture technology (CCS), fuel substitution with waste like used tyres, certain plastics, biomass, etc., or reducing or substituting clinker.

 A cement plant in New Zealand has replaced coal with used car tyres to fuel its kiln.
-The total government subsidy of around $41 million has helped upgrade the plant to use waste in its cement production.
+The total government subsidy of around $41 million has helped upgrade the plant to use waste in cement production.

-Cembureua, The European Cement Association is investing in solutions and innovations to drive down emissions from the cement industry.
-Their initiative involves four main “levers” – thermal efficiency, fuel substitution, clinker substitution, carbon capture.
+Cembureua, the European Cement Association, is investing in solutions and innovations to drive down emissions from the cement industry.
+Their initiative involves four main “levers”: thermal efficiency, fuel substitution, clinker substitution, and carbon capture.

 Cement.
 (2020 June).
 IEA.
 Retrieved from https://www.iea.org/reports/cement